How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 And last but not least, it’s time for the hard-sell!

-This is where you should pull out all the stops.
 You’ve spent the past 5 emails building trust, establishing authority, and showing your subscribers why you’re the obvious choice: now it’s time to make the sale.

 In addition to all the proven sales strategies I’ve talked about before, there are 2 other tactics that you should try out in this email.